w3c/permissions-ws-2018/cfp.md

 Attendance is free for all invited participants and is open to the public, whether or not W3C members.

-If you wish to express interest in attending, please fill out the [application form] (https://www.w3.org/2002/09/wbs/1/permissions2018/).
+If you wish to express interest in attending, please fill out the [application form](https://www.w3.org/2002/09/wbs/1/permissions2018/).
 The application form asks several questions about your background and ideas; please give these questions serious thought.
 In addition to the application form, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).